matthewsaechao/Copy-Paste-Fixer-/README.txt

 This batch file is open source!
 If you steal this, at least give me some credit.
-I made this little shitin like 3 minutes.
+I made this little shit in like 3 minutes.
 Thank you.

 Description: